 Lubaina Himid and Marlene Smith: young Black artists in 1980s Britain

-Lubaina Himid and Marlene Smith talk to Art Quarterly editor Helen Sumpter about making art against a backdrop of socio-economic unrest, and the continuing impact of their early work.
+Lubaina Himid and Marlene Smith talk to Helen Sumpter about making art amid a backdrop of socio-economic unrest, and the continuing impact of their early work.

 Who are Lubaina Himid and Marlene Smith?